ayodejiAgboola/sbab-challenge/README.md

 4. Fetch Stop data
 5. Get stop names by filtering stop data on journey.stopid=stop.id
 6. Load map and list of names into tuple and return tuple

+## Notes
+1. Not all stops on the line with the highest number of stops have a corresponding Stop object on the Stops API.
+2. I am working with the assumption that there aren't any duplicate stops on a line.